Empowering the next generation of local conservationists.

 WCN scholars are the future of conservation.
 These students from Africa, Asia, Eastern Europe, and Latin America are committed to working on wildlife conservation in their home countries.
 They are forward thinkers and out-of-the-box problem solvers, able to navigate the labyrinth of challenges they face protecting endangered wildlife with courage, optimism, stamina, and a nimbleness to adapt to constantly fluctuating political and cultural landscapes—always keeping an eye on the bigger picture.

-If you are an interested applicant, please email scholarship@wildnet.org for more information.
+If you are an interested applicant, please find more information here.
 Note that you must be nominated by a pre-approved/eligible nominator.
 The call for nominations will open in October of each year, and it will NOT be listed publicly.

 Learn About Our Scholarships